awsdocs/aws-secrets-manager-docs/doc_source/vpc-endpoint-overview.md

 The VPC interface endpoint connects your VPC directly to Secrets Manager without a NAT device, VPN connection, or AWS Direct Connect connection\.
 The instances in your VPC don't require public IP addresses to communicate with Secrets Manager\.

 For your Lambda rotation function to find the private endpoint, perform one of the following steps:
-+ You can manually specify the VPC endpoint in [Secrets Manager API operations](https://docs.aws.amazon.com/secretsmanager/latest/apireference/) and [AWS CLI commands](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/index.html)\.
++ You can manually specify the VPC endpoint in [Secrets Manager API operations](https://docs.aws.amazon.com/secretsmanager/latest/apireference/) and AWS CLI commands\.
 For example, the following command uses the **endpoint\-url** parameter to specify a VPC endpoint in an AWS CLI command to Secrets Manager\.
+For more information, see [AWS CLI command line options](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html)\.

   ```
   $ aws secretsmanager list-secrets --endpoint-url https://vpce-1234a5678b9012c-12345678.secretsmanager.us-west-2.vpce.amazonaws.com